|Origins||Settled c. 1850 and annexed in 1889|

 The first five or six years of African American migration to this neighborhood went well as the process ran smoothly especially thanks to the efforts of the Organization of Southwest Communities (OSC) that organized all this positive behavior.

 Beginning in 1964 crime drifted over from neighboring Englewood and Greater Grand Crossing.
 The neighborhood was experiencing several petty crimes but also some more serious crimes like purse snatching, mugging and break-ins.
-There were also issues with heavier amounts of traffic and noise in the community and lacking of parking, all these factors caused white flight to increase as more African American families moved in.
+There were also issues with heavier amounts of traffic and noise in the community and lacking of parking, all these factors caused white flight to increase as more African American families moved in often fueled by block busting efforts.
 The violence of the Martin Luther King protests of 1966 and also the violence in the African American communities after his assassination in 1968 scared more white residents that were worried their neighborhood would become the same way which prompted more white flight.

 In the year 1964 as crime was becoming an issue and more undesirables entered this community the Blackstone Rangers and Devil’s Disciples settled on these streets mainly in the eastern part of the community that borders Roseland and Chatham.
 This settlement came to protect the growing black community and to weed out the undesirable criminal element that had arrived; however, many Rangers and Disciples would partake in crime as well especially when they battled with each other.